Eihcir0/code_camp_sim/proposal.md

-# Code Camp Sim
+## Code Camp Sim
-### (technical README below)

 ### Background

-I'm a recent App Academy bootcamp grad and this was my final project.
-My goal in creating this is to share my experience - intense, challenging, and rewarding.

-### Game vs. Real Life

-- [ ] SLEEP: For me, managing sleep was the most important aspect of bootcamp.
-In the game, as your sleep bank gets lower, it becomes more difficult to focus and harder not to fall asleep during the morning lectures.
-(In reality, the lectures were very well done, but it was still difficult not to fall asleep during the end of the week!)

--[ ] HAPPINESS: We were all so focused on learning that it was difficult to
+App Academy was an intense, unique, "once in a lifetime" experience that involved learning massive amounts of new material, careful time management, and all the while trying to have a little fun throughout the course.
+CodeCampSim is an attempt to share this experience to those who are curious about what goes on in a bootcamp like this or candidates who might be wondering what the program is like.

+### Functionality & MVP

+- [ ] Sleep, happiness, and concentration meters update realtime.
 - [ ] Code snippets for "homework" and "assessments" evaluated through API calls to the REPL.IT server
+- [ ] Users play mini-games such as: "don't fall asleep during lecture", "hyper tic-tac-toe", "myTowersOf Hanoi""pair-programming" and "debugger"
 - [ ] Users can login, save status, and make post comments on the forums.
-- Microwave line

-NOT IN REAL LIFE:
-bugs usually last 5min to 2 hours
 ### Wireframes

 ![wireframes](https://github.com/Eihcir0/code_camp_sim/blob/master/docs/wireframe.jpg)